angad-k/KiloGram/README.md

   ``
   ``
 - In the config folder, there's the *config.php* file.
 Edit it according to your DB settings.
-- Use the schema included in the config folder to set up the tables.
+- Use the schema included in the config folder to set up the database.

 ---